MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

 :::moniker range=">=azure-pipelines-2019"

 **`source`** string.<br><!-- :::editable-content name="propDescription"::: -->
 Name of the pipeline that produces the artifact.
+If the pipeline is contained in a folder, include the folder name, including the leading `\`, for example `\security pipelines\security-lib-ci`.
 <!-- :::editable-content-end::: -->

 :::moniker-end